NEW: NEW MOTION TO VACATE VERDICT PROVES PAUL CORTEZ IS INNOCENT – HAUGHN CAUGHT ON VIDEO LEAVING APT AT 6:37 CLICK TO READ –

 Throughout the 3-week trial, he kept labeling Cortez without having him assessed by a psychologist or any mental health specialist.
 He attacked his character and portrayed him as a jealous monster and a Harlem Spanish man.

-The intention was never to make Catherine Woods sound bad or look like a whore.
-That is the last thing Paul Cortez wanted when he called her father, but he had to tell the truth as he knew it to her father and now in court.
-She was simply dating several guys and living life on the wild side for a while.
+The intention was never to make Catherine Woods sound or look bad.
+That is the last thing Paul Cortez wanted when he called her parents, but he had to tell the truth as he knew it to them, and now in court.

 If there was a whore in this case it had to be Lady Justice catering to the media and the lynch mob.